kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Compile-Time DI and Dynamic Internals Coexist Naturally
+## Compile-Time DI and Dynamic Internals Coexist Naturally { #compile-time-di-dynamic }

 The complete shape can therefore be: